 In March, 2010, The New Republic published the linguist John McWhorter’s denunciation of the damage he insisted had been done to African-Americans such as himself and his relatives by the leftist-activist professors Frances Fox Piven and Richard Cloward.
 Piven and Cloward had tried to bring down capitalism in the 1960s by flooding welfare rolls with angry would-be recipients.
 Nearly half a century later, McWhorter still hadn’t gotten over it.
 He cast them among the crackpots of racial protest, writing that he’d love to “erase” them from memory: “Rarely in American history have people with such a destructive agenda [as Piven and Cloward] had such power over the lives of the innocent…, helping to ruin the lives of, for example, some of my relatives.”

-For me, there’s a wrinkle here: Horowitz’s source on the follies of Piven and Cloward was me, in The Closest of Strangers, Chapter 3, “The Politics of Polarization,” where I, too, condemned what I found destructive in their strategy.
-McWhorter carried his unquenchable rage at Piven and Cloward into a post titled “Frances Fox Piven, Jim Sleeper, and Me.”
+There’s an additional wrinkle in McWhorter’s attempt to put me on the side of Piven and Cloward: He doesn’t tell you that I was Horowitz’s source on their mistakes and excesses, which I sketched in The Closest of Strangers,Chapter 3, “The Politics of Polarization.”
+There, I condemned what I considered destructive in their strategy.
+Yet McWhorter is still carrying his seemingly unquenchable rage at Piven and Cloward into a post titled “Frances Fox Piven, Jim Sleeper, and Me.”

 Soon after my reckoning was published in 1990, Horowitz, whom I did not know, called to tell me that he loved the book.
 Easing him off the phone with a polite “Thanks, but no thanks,” I began to understand the dangers in racial truth-telling in a polarized society: I was getting vilification from the Piven-oriented left and sloppy wet kisses from neo-cons and paleo-cons.
-At times, I felt pretty much how George Orwell felt when he tried to tell the left in London that Stalin was killing social democrats as much as fascists in the Spanish Civil War.
+At times, I felt pretty much like how George Orwell felt when he tried to tell the left in London that Stalin was killing social democrats as much as fascists in the Spanish Civil War.
 For documenting Stalin’s brutal hypocrisy in trying to crush his detractors on the left, Orwell was canceled by leftist editors and publishers, as I recount in the essay I’ve linked in the previous sentence.

 A lot of American leftist ideology cast Blacks as the cats’ paws of revolution against a regime that had long consigned them to a “reserve army of the unemployed,” exploited and brutalized.
 Yet Piven and Cloward’s call for resistance, via their racialized “politics of turmoil,” was no solution.
 It opened no path to political or economic justice, let alone integration.